After Slaviansk's fall, splits open in Ukraine rebel ranks

 "There will not be a single command structure here because if Mister Strelkov suddenly decides to leave Donetsk with the aim of saving the lives of the residents of Donetsk or those of his fighters, then we will not follow his order," said the leader of the separatist Vostok Battalion, Alexander Khodakovsky.

 Strelkov's withdrawal to Donetsk has altered the shape of the conflict.
-The rebels have ceded territory to government forces, but the separatists' firepower - air defense, tanks and armored vehicles - has now been concentrated in one place.
+The rebels have ceded territory to government forces, but the separatists' firepower - air defence, tanks and armoured vehicles - has now been concentrated in one place.

 Armed groups have flooded into Donetsk since the fall of Slaviansk, 100 km (60 miles) to the north.
 Two bridges were destroyed on Monday after Ukraine's deputy security council chief said his forces would blockade the industrial city of nearly one million.